 Stress and Insomnia

 In times of unrelenting stress, women can experience adrenal dysfunction and eventually become cortisol dominant.
 High cortisol can actually change our normal sleep cycling and reduce the amount of restorative (REM) sleep you experience.

-If you’re struggling with insomnia, one of the first things to do is to look at what is really causing stress in your life – is it a family member?
+If you’re struggling with stress and insomnia, one of the first things to do is to look at what is really causing stress in your life.
+Is it a family member?
 Too much to do in a day?
 Chronic dieting?
 Your job?
 Sometimes writing things down helps bring them into your awareness and then you can start to problem solve.